verany-network/lobby/README.md

-Verany HubSystem
+Verany LobbySystem
 =============

-The hub offers our players the opportunity to move quickly on the network.
+The lobby offers our players the opportunity to move quickly on the network.

 Licencing
 ---------------------------